Research-Based

 Terra Origin

-Terra Origin is a top bone broth option that also adds collagen and protein into its formula.
-It includes types I and III collagen from bovine sources, bone broth sourced from turkey and chicken sources, and 1.5 grams of MCT.
-It is worth noting that Terra Origin is lightly sweetened with 200mg of stevia leaf extract.
-Additionally, it is gluten-free, dairy-free, and soy-free.
+Terra Origin is a premium bone broth option that incorporates collagen and protein into its formula.
+It features types I and III collagen from bovine sources, bone broth from turkey and chicken sources, and 1.5 grams of MCT.
+Note that Terra Origin is lightly sweetened with 200mg of stevia leaf extract.
+It’s also gluten-free, dairy-free, and soy-free.

 GET 10% OFF TERRA ORIGIN